Journal of Marriage and Family (JMF) Style Guide

 Brief Report Guidelines

-• The reference list should not exceed 4 pages, and the manuscript should not exceed 25 pages, including the title page, abstract, text, references, tables, figures, and any appendices.
+- The brief report should not exceed 25 pages, including the abstract, text, tables, and figures.